flyingmachine/brave-clojure-web/content/7-core-functions-in-depth.md

 `map` for free, along with the aforementioned oodles of other functions.

-The takeaway here is that it's more powerful to focus on what we can *do* with a data structure than on how it's implemented.
-Those implementations rarely matter in and of themselves.
+The takeaway here is that it's powerful to focus on what we can *do* with a data structure and to ignore, as much as possible, its implementation.
+Implementations rarely matter in and of themselves.
 They're only a means to an end.
-We ultimately only care about what we do with them, and by programming to abstractions we're able to do more with them.
+We ultimately only care about what we do with them, and by programming to abstractions we're able to re-use libraries and thus do more with them.

 By the way: Javascript doesn't provide an easy means of defining different implementations of a function based on the type(s) of